kovidgoyal/calibre/manual/faq.rst

 .. note::
-    If you are concerned about giving calibre access to your email account, simply create a new free email account with GMX or Hotmail and use it only for calibre.
+    If you are concerned about giving calibre access to your email account, simply create a new free email account with GMX or Outlook and use it only for calibre.